eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     cd cyclonedds
     mkdir build

+Please note: Use the appropriate procedure according to your specific needs.
-Then, depending on whether you like to develop applications using Cyclone DDS or contribute to it, you may follow different procedures.
+For example, a different procedure is required if you develop applications using Cyclone DDS versus contributing to it.

 For Application Developers
 ''''''''''''''''''''''''''